Go Pro HD Hero 4 night lapse for 9 hours + with frost and rain

 The video above doesn't do it any justice.
 We have watched it on a full HD TV and it looks amazing!
 Very smooth and super sharp.

 Because I was shooting at 30 second exposures at 30 second intervals, it is virtually impossible to see any shooting stars in the footage as each frame is only showing for a 30th/sec.
-However, as you can see from the still below, I did catch one or two…as well as some other strange thing flying past the camera as though it was drunk (click for bigger image)…
+However, as you can see from the still below, I did catch one or two.
+As well as some other strange thing flying past the camera as though the pilot was drunk.